Embryonic (album)

-Embryonic is the twelfth studio album by experimental rock band the Flaming Lips released on October 13, 2009, on Warner Bros.
+Embryonic is the twelfth studio album by American rock band the Flaming Lips released on October 13, 2009, on Warner Bros.
 The band's first double album, it was released to generally positive reviews and became their most successful album in the US, peaking at number 8 on the Billboard 200.
+This is the first album where drummer Kliph Scurlock is credited alongside the rest of the band despite touring with the group since 2002 and contributing drum parts to the previous album At War with the Mystics (2006).

 Production

 News of the album first surfaced in an interview with Wayne Coyne, who stated that "Somewhere along the way it occurred to me that we should do a double album...
 Just this idea that you can weave a couple of themes into there and you can sprawl a little bit.

 Several other artists made contributions to various tracks on the album.
 German mathematician Dr. Thorsten Wörmann contributed to the track "Gemini Syringes", psychedelic rock band MGMT contributed to the song "Worm Mountain", and Karen O (lead singer of the alternative rock trio Yeah Yeah Yeahs) contributed to the songs "I Can Be a Frog" and "Watching the Planets".
 Karen O's contributions were recorded by Wayne Coyne over the phone.